GoogleCloudPlatform/knative-build-tutorials/spring-boot/README.md

 logs jib-cache
 ```

-You should see the files beging downloded.
+You should still see the files beging downloaded but let's

-Let's run the same build a second time.
+run the same build a second time.

 ```bash
 kubectl delete build jib-cache